AdobeDocs/release-notes.en/current.md

 ---

-# Early Access - Adobe Experience Cloud Release Notes
+# Adobe Experience Cloud Release Notes - September 2019

 New features and fixes in the Adobe Experience Cloud.